sematext/docs/docs/integration/alerts-webhooks-integration.md

 ## Custom Parameters

-Sematext Notification Hooks support a set of variables that you can use to build your requests.
-Learn more about them at [Custom Notification Hooks Parameters](/integration/alerts-webhooks-custom-params/) section.
+Sematext Notification Hooks support a set of variables exposed as [Custom Notification Hooks Parameters](/integration/alerts-webhooks-custom-params/) that you can use to customize which data is included in the request sent to your webhook.